 Analysis of interannual trajectories in Budyko space revealed a shift from a system in which water years varied between energy- and water-limitation to one that was more frequently water-limited as temperatures increased.
 However, this shift was somewhat mitigated by increases in precipitation.

-8. CONCLUSIONS AND RECOMMENDATIONS [Doug will write, and will incorporate the sections already written by Ben and Tim below]
+8. CONCLUSIONS AND RECOMMENDATIONS